 Whisler’s on the east side of Austin is like a time vortex; it’s deeply rooted but not out of date.
 Relatively new but definitely not modern.
 Nostalgic, yes.
 Reflective and evocative?
 Well, that depends on who you ask.
 It implores you to transform, effectively giving you a reason to understand a culture that may not be your own; paying homage to the people of Oaxaca, reminiscent of the roots of its predecessor, and valuing a side of town that thrives off of its ability to stay strange.
-Whisler’s has fallen from the Austin stereotype of fast-pace pubs, nor is it your fancy-glass club that overlooks the downtown buildings, it’s different, it’s weird, it’s what they like to think of as an Austin Texas Cocktail bar.
+Whisler’s has fallen from the Austin stereotype of fast-paced pubs, nor is it your fancy-glass club that overlooks the downtown buildings, it’s different, it’s weird, it’s what they like to think of as an Austin Texas Cocktail bar.

 Congratulations, Whisler’s — you’ve solved the Austin cocktail version of a Rubik’s cube.